tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 *Data warehouse and reporting*

-1. How can they discover what reports and Excel spreadsheets that hit the Oracle database need to be upgraded?
+1. How can they discover which reports and Excel spreadsheets hitting the Oracle database need to be upgraded?
 What's a proper upgrade path?

 2. What must change about the way WWI loads their data warehouse?